 The first St Mark’s building was constructed in 828-832 to house the relics of Saint Mark obtained by Venetian merchants from Alexandria in 828.
 In 976 the chapel was destroyed during a rebellion when the Doge Pietro IV Candiano was locked inside his palace which was then set on fire, the fire spreading to the chapel.
 It was rebuilt in 978 although nothing is known of the architectural design of these buildings.
 The current Basilica with its Byzantine and Gothic architecture is believed to date from 1080-90s with completion and consecration occurring at the beginning of the 12th century.
 During the work in 1094, a body believed to be that of Saint Mark was discovered in a pillar.

 In 1106 the building was damaged by a fire which especially affected the mosaics, and it is not known if any of the current mosaics in the body of the basilica predate this fire, although some of the mosaics in the porch are known to date prior to the fire.

-The first half of the 13th century saw the construction of the narthex, a new façade and the covering of the domes with new timber and lead covered construction in order to blend with the new aspects of the Doge’s Palace and its Gothic architecture.
-The building has not altered much since that time although its decoration have, although they retained their majestic golden appearance.
-The exterior brickwork was covered with marble cladding and additional carvings which were brought from other buildings.
+The first half of the 13th century saw the construction of the narthex, a new façade, and the covering of the domes with new timber and lead-covered construction in order to blend with the new aspects of the Doge’s Palace and its Gothic architecture.
+The building has not altered much since that time although its decorations have, although they retained their majestic golden appearance.
+The exterior brickwork was covered with marble cladding and additional carvings were brought from other buildings.